instill-ai/cortex/packages/design-tokens/README.md

 }
 ```

-The style dictionary will transform it to this and you will notice that it construct the name to kebeb-case.
-This is due to we are using Style Dictionary pre-defined transforms. `attribute/cti` [^3] will add attribute object based on the location of the token and `name/cti/kebab`[^4] will create a kebab case name based on the attribute object.
+The style dictionary will transform it to this and you will notice that it constructs the name to kebab-case.
+This is due to we are using Style Dictionary pre-defined transforms. `attribute/cti` [^3] will add an attribute object based on the location of the token and `name/cti/kebab`[^4] will create a kebab case name based on the attribute object.

 ```json
 {